markxnelson/weblogic-kubernetes-operator/content/samples/simple/domains/_index.md

-These samples show various choices for creating domains.
+These samples show various choices for working with domains.